-Youth Social Action has huge potential to create opportunities and skills development for young people, benefitting local people and places.
+Social action involves activities such as campaigning, fundraising and volunteering and has huge potential to create enjoyable opportunities and skills development for young people, and in turn benefit the local people and places.

 - Socially Impactful